Editor's Note: This story originally appeared on Living on the Cheap.

 Read the list that follows and see how many frugal things you are already doing or what new ways you can add to your already frugal lifestyle.

 1. You cut bills where possible

-Not all bills can be negotiated, but for the ones that can, negotiate.
+Not all bills can be negotiated, but with the ones that can, you should negotiate.

-Call your cable provider and have them lower your bill or, better yet, switch to Netflix.
+Call your cable provider and find a way to have them lower your bill or, better yet, switch to Netflix.

 If you use your cellphone almost exclusively, let go of the landline.
 Call and see what plans are out there for your cellphone and ask if you can get a better deal.
 A few minutes on the phone with a helpful agent can save you money.

 Is there anything you can do with your car insurance to lower that bill?

 2. You meal-plan and eat at home

 Instead of grabbing something fast while you’re out running errands, eat before you leave the house.